Samuel Rubin (philanthropist): Biography

+Samuel Rubin Foundation

+Rubin's philanthropy was central to the establishment of progressive organizations; in 1963, the Samuel Rubin Foundation provided the starting capital for the Institute for Policy Studies (IPS), which later became instrumental in founding the Transnational Institute.
 The Samuel Rubin Foundation has been an important funder of the Transnational Institute for many years.
 TNI set up the "Samuel Rubin Young Fellowship Programme" in honor of his support.

 The foundation also helped established, as part of the "Samuel Rubin Program for Liberty and Equality Through Law", a visiting professorship and an annual lecture on Columbia Law School in 1981.
 Known as 'The Samuel Rubin Lectures', the professorship and the lecture are to address current issues in human and civil rights law.

 Personal life

-Rubin was married twice.
+Rubin was married thrice.
 His first marriage was to Vera Rubin, an anthropologist; they had two children, Reed and activist Cora Weiss.
-His second wife was Hazel Rubin.
+His second wife was Cyma Rubin.
+His third wife was Hazel Rubin.